MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Experiments

 \subsection{Comparisons}

-To thoroughly assess the effectiveness of our proposed method, we perform comparative experiments with four publicly available state-of-the-art mesh generation methods: MeshAnythingV2~\citep{chen2024meshanythingv2}, BPT~\citep{bpt}, TreeMeshGPT~\citep{lionar2025treemeshgpt}, and DeepMesh~\citep{zhao2025deepmesh}.
-The comparison includes both quantitative measurements and qualitative visualization of results.
+To thoroughly assess the effectiveness of our proposed method, we perform comparative experiments with four publicly available state-of-the-art mesh generation methods: MeshAnythingV2~\citep{chen2024meshanythingv2}, BPT~\citep{bpt}, TreeMeshGPT~\citep{lionar2025treemeshgpt}, and DeepMesh~\citep{zhao2025deepmesh}. \XR{Note that Hunyuan3D~\cite{lei2025hunyuan3dstudio} is a commercial extension of BPT with no available code, making batch evaluation infeasible.
+For a fair comparison, we therefore use the publicly released BPT-0.5B model, which matches our model size.} The comparison includes both quantitative measurements and qualitative visualization.
 We randomly select 100 samples from each of the ShapeNet~\citep{chang2015shapenet}, Thingi10K~\citep{zhou2016thingi10k}, and Objaverse~\citep{deitke2023objaverse} datasets for all experiments.

 \paragraph{Geometric Metrics.} As a mesh generation framework, faithfully preserving both the overall shape and fine-grained details of the original object is paramount; notable deviations from the reference geometry are unacceptable.
 To quantitatively measure the fidelity between the generated mesh and the ground-truth shape, we utilize four widely adopted evaluation metrics: \textit{Hausdorff Distance} (HD), \textit{Chamfer Distance} (CD), \textit{Normal Consistency} (NC), and \textit{F-score} (F1).
 Following CWF~\citep{xu2024cwf}, we additionally incorporate \textit{Edge Chamfer Distance} (ECD) and \textit{Edge F-score} (EF1), as introduced by NMC~\citep{chen2021neural}, to specifically assess the preservation of sharp features.